- 1 Distribution Lists

 Email and Permissions in Configuration Layer

 Email regarding alerts about threshold violations or offline peripherals is sent only to users who have permissions configured in the Genesys Configuration Layer to the contact center, application group, and geographic region related to the alert.
-Access to these objects must be configured by an administrator in Genesys Configuration Manager.
+Access to these objects must be configured by an administrator using a Genesys configuration interface.
 See CCAdv/WA Access Privileges.

 Advisors modules receive information about a user's permissions to the contact center, application group, and geographic region objects at different times, depending on the module.
 WA gets information about a user's permissions when the user logs in to Advisors.
 CCAdv gets information about users' permissions when XML Generator starts; XML Generator checks for updates to permissions settings in the Configuration Layer every 24 hours after that.
 The 24-hour refresh cycle means that changes to users' permissions do not take effect immediately with regard to email about alerts, with the following results: